 It’s been on my list forever to write an article on zero calorie sweeteners because there a lot of less desirable ones that affect your gut microbiome and can raise blood sugar and insulin as much as real sugar!
 Until I get to the more in depth version, know that your best choices are monk fruit, stevia and allulose.
 Erythritol and Xylitol can be ok as well, but I put those in a second tier.

-So back to the best keto cocktails to order at a bar.
+So back to the best keto cocktails you can order at a bar.
 Plain soda water as a mixer is always good.
 Tonic water has sugar unless you can find a diet version and then the issue is the sweetener.
 Clear alcohols like vodka, gin, tequila and tequila don’t contain sugar.
 Bourbon is supposedly sugar free, but I live in bourbon country and have tasted a lot of them!
 Some seem too sweet to be natural, so I suspect they add a little sugar after fermentation or leave some residual sugar.
 Unfortunately it’s totally impossible to know since alcohol isn’t required to have an ingredient label.
 However, I recently learned that it’s the mash that gives bourbon its residual sweet flavor.